chocomint-727/Dynamic-Desktops/README.md

-This repo is justa collection of small single page websites that I use as desktops
+This repo is just a collection of small single page websites that I use as desktops